changecase/qmlbook/en/ch03/index.rst

 .. image:: assets/locator.png
 	:scale: 50%

-A pop-up is coming from the bottom left and shows a list of options.
-If you just search a file inside your project just hit the first letter from the file name.
+A pop-up appears in the bottom left and shows a list of options.
+You can search for a file inside your project by hitting the first letter of the file name.
 The locator also accepts wild-cards, so ``*main.qml`` will also work.
 Otherwise you can also prefix your search to search for specific content type.

 .. image:: assets/creator-locator.png
 	:scale: 50%

 Please try it out.
 For example to open the help for the QML element Rectangle open the locator and type ``? rectangle``.
-While you type the locator will update the suggestions until you found the reference you are looking for.
+While you type the locator will update the suggestions until you find the reference you are looking for.

 Debugging
 =========